microprediction/m6/docs/clarifications.md

 ## Benchark portfolio

 The information ratio is undefined if benchmark is the portfolio with no assets.
+Just an observation.

 ## Default